 - And other similar queries…..

-This article will guide you through a complete list actionable items required to set up a small scale business in Texas.
+This article will guide you through a complete list of actionable items required to set up a small-scale business in Texas.
 And you can use these items to create a checklist for starting your own business anywhere in Texas.
+These should be your go-to steps to starting a business in Texas.

 Here it goes: